directus/docs/content/tutorials/1.getting-started/create-reusable-blocks-with-many-to-any-relationships.md

 ## How-To Guide

-:: callout {icon="material-symbols:info-outline"}
+::callout{icon="material-symbols:info-outline"}
 You’ll need to have either a Directus Cloud project configured and running or a self-hosted instance of Directus up and running.
 ::

 ### Map Out Your Data Model